Diving into D-STAR – Quick version

 3) My favorite flavor

-Overall, I find D-STAR easier, as its setup and use shares many similarities with the analog VHF/UHF ham radio approach to things that I'm more familiar with.
+In a way, that's too bad because overall I find D-STAR easier, as setting it up and using it shares many similarities with the analog VHF/UHF ham radio approach to things that I'm more familiar with.
 I find the DMR interface clunkier, and sometimes I get a bit weary just thinking about making yet another change to my DMR codeplugs (I've tried four different Customer Programming Software apps, all of which seem a bit half-baked).
+But there's no denying that DMR is where a lot of the excitement is right now.

 For D-STAR, I use a Kenwood TH-D74A handheld.
 It's a pretty great radio, though not perfect.
 Many people use various Icom radios, and the ID-51A Plus is a popular D-STAR handheld.